GuidoDechamps/Paperboy/README.md

-# Paperboy example for the anemic domain model
+# Paperboy code example for the anemic domain model
 ## Introduction
 This small code base serves as an illustration of what the anemic domain model is.
 It uses the paperboy example to illustrate what the disadvantages are and how can it be made into a real domain model.
 There are two branches. __master__ contains the anemic domain model, __real-model__ contains the refactorred model.